ryanef/ryanfdev/src/content/blog/aws-lambda-python-deloyments-zipped-docker-layers.md

 ## Exploring Lambda Execution Environment

 I mentioned earlier this is a look at using *subprocess* and *sys* modules to install dependencies with Python code.
-It's really slow and not recommended but just a way to
+It's really slow and not recommended but just some random trivia about Lambda.

 ```python